India clinch T20 series with victory over Ireland

 Ireland got off to a rocky start when Prasidh Krishna took the wickets of captain Paul Stirling and Lorcan Tucker, both for ducks, in the third over and Harry Tector soon fell for seven.

-Balbirnie formed a valuable partnership with George Dockerell as the opening batter smashed 35 runs from a 52-run partnership.
+Balbirnie formed a valuable partnership with George Dockrell as the opening batter smashed 35 runs from a 52-run partnership.

 Arshdeep Singh brought his brilliant innings to an end in the 16th over after Balbirnie was caught by Samson, before Adair hit 23 from 15 balls as Ireland fell short.